 Common expressions like ”he was blinded by emotion” or “I was so mad I had smoke coming out of my ears” are apt metaphors for how powerful feelings derail us.
-Once triggered, anger can escalate quickly, leading to a refractory period: that is, being so gripped by the strong feeling that we simply can’t take in any information that doesn’t fit, maintain, or justify the whatever we’re feeling in that moment.
+Once triggered, anger can escalate quickly, leading to a refractory period: that is, being so gripped by the strong feeling that we simply can’t take in any information that doesn’t fit, maintain, or justify whatever we’re feeling at that moment.
 We see only that which affirms our feelings.
 Thinking becomes distorted, perceptions skew off-base, and memory of the triggering emotion is garbled.

 Anger and fear are emotions that usually provoke strong reactions.
 Let’s look at anger: When I see clients for couples’ therapy, they will come to the session describing a disagreement from totally different points of view.
 What may have started as a calm discussion about where to go on vacation escalates to an all-out fight, with each partner believing their point of view is right.
-At some point, one partner or both goes into what is referred to as ‘”diffuse physiological arousal” or DPA, also often called “flooding.”
+At some point, one partner or both goes into what is referred to as ‘” diffuse physiological arousal” or DPA, also often called “flooding.”
 This is a result of the fight, flight, or freeze response to stress.
-Once our emotions have been escalated, we are unable to see the big picture and unable to take in new information.
+Once our emotions have escalated, we are unable to see the big picture and unable to take in new information.

 How do emotions, especially anger, get triggered?

 In the scenario I’ve described, a couple wants a good relationship, but a calm discussion escalates quickly.
 Often this is because cues get misinterpreted; what one person thinks of as an innocent statement is cause for high emotion in the other.
 We misinterpret cues for several reasons, but a powerful one—all the more so for being largely unconscious—is the “imported script.”
 An imported script is a deeply seated pattern from childhood, such as not being listened to, or feeling like our opinions or needs don’t matter.
-So when our partner ignores our suggestion for where to go on vacation, we don’t feel heard, leading to the reflective or automatic reaction of anger.
+So when our partner ignores our suggestions for where to go on vacation, we don’t feel heard, leading to the reflective or automatic reaction of anger.
 We quit listening and react in whatever way is consistent with our personal anger profile.

 We all have our own ways that anger grabs us.
-Some become flooded in an instant, but cool down quickly.
+Some become flooded in an instant but cool down quickly.
 Others stay in slow boil mode until they spike and then take longer to calm down.
-And still others may not express outward anger and instead try to suppress it, perhaps because in their family they needed to keep the peace so that their parents wouldn’t become enraged.
+And still, others may not express outward anger and instead try to suppress it, perhaps because in their family they needed to keep the peace so that their parents wouldn’t become enraged.

 When one partner gets triggered in this way, then the other is too: the emotional build-up is reciprocal.
 A strong emotional reaction from a partner will elicit some kind of response even if it is not apparent on the outside.
 Each has a role to play in the disagreement.
-Typical reactions are to yell or scream (the fight response); to run from the room, withdraw, or take a drink (flight); or to refuse engaging in further conversation, creating a stalemate (freeze).
+Typical reactions are to yell or scream (the fight response); to run from the room, withdraw, or take a drink (flight); or to refuse to engage in further conversation, creating a stalemate (freeze).